Why won't my car start? Find what are the common reasons a car won't start and what to do to get your car up and running again.

 Another thing it could be is your ignition switch.
 If it is bad it might not be sending the right amount of voltage to the starter in order to get it turning.

-As you can see and you have found out, there are many things that can cause this type of problem.
+As you can see, there are many things that can cause this type of problem.
 If I had to guess I would say it is a starter problem, but to really find out you need to take it to a really good electrical mechanic.

 You should also check your battery cables and connections.
 If there is any corrosion or if they are loose they can cause this very problem.
 You can use a mix of baking soda and water to clean them up.

 My car won't start.
 What does it mean when your car is making a loud fast clicking noise and the engine doesn't turn over?
 (1994 Mazda B4000 2WD Truck)

-Thanks for asking me your question.
+Answer: Thanks for submitting your question.
 The most likely cause of your problem is not enough voltage is getting to the starter.

 There are several common causes of this condition.
 The first and most likely is that you have a bad battery.
 You can have it tested at any good auto parts store.
-If it is not fully charged or if it is faulty it might not be sending the right amount of voltage to your starter thus causing the clicking noise.
+If it is not fully charged or faulty, it might send the right amount of voltage to your starter... thus causing the clicking noise.

 It is also possible that you have some type of wiring problem in the ignition circuit.
 You could also just have loose or corroded battery cables.

-Thanks for your question.
-There are several things that might be causing your problem.
-Since you are getting fuel (and I'm assuming that you are getting the right fuel pressure as well) and you are getting spark this helps me narrow the possibilities.
+Answer: There are several possible reasons why your car won't start.
+Since you are getting fuel (and I'm assuming that you are getting the right fuel pressure as well) and you are getting spark, this helps me narrow the possibilities.

 Next, you need to check timing.
 If there is fuel and spark but the timing is not correct it will not start.
-One of the best ways to do this is to bring the #1 cylinder up to top dead center compression (you can be sure it is on TDC on the compression stroke by removing a valve cover and checking to make sure the rocker arms are a little loose.) then remove the distributor cap and see if the rotor is pointing to the #1 cylinder.
+One of the best ways to do this is to bring the #1 cylinder up to top dead center compression then remove the distributor cap and see if the rotor is pointing to the #1 cylinder.
+You can be sure it is on TDC on the compression stroke by removing a valve cover and checking to make sure the rocker arms are a little loose.

 Another easy check you can do is a vacuum check.
 If the vacuum is low then you might have a plugged catalytic converter or a vacuum leak.